Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Mathematical Model

 We adopt linear latency models grounded in first-principles hardware analysis (see Appendix~\ref{app:latency} for detailed derivations) and consistent with established results in the LLM inference literature.

-\paragraph{Attention.} The Attention computation reads the KV cache for all requests in the microbatch.
-For a microbatch of $B$ requests, let $s_b$ denote the prefill length and $i_b$ the current decode index (number of tokens generated so far) for request $b$.
-The total token load is

-During decoding, the Attention computation is memory-bandwidth bound--dominated by reading the KV cache from HBM \cite{kwon2023efficient,pope2023efficiently,agrawal2024taming}.
-The latency scales linearly with the total token load $T$:
+\textbf{Attention.} The Attention computation reads the KV cache for all requests in the microbatch.
+For a microbatch of $B$ requests, let $s_b$ denote the prefill length and $i_b$ the current decode index for request $b$.
+The total token load is $T = \sum_{b=1}^{B} (s_b + i_b)$.
+During decoding, Attention is memory-bandwidth bound—dominated by reading the KV cache from HBM \citep{kwon2023efficient,pope2023efficiently,agrawal2024taming}.
+By the roofline model, latency for a memory-bound operation equals data volume divided by effective bandwidth \citep{yuan2024llm,lienhart2024dissecting}, so Attention latency scales linearly with $T$: $t_A(T) = \alpha_A T + \beta_A$.

-This linear relationship follows directly from the roofline model: when an operation is memory-bound, latency equals data volume divided by effective bandwidth \cite{yuan2024llm,lienhart2024dissecting}.
-Since each token requires reading a fixed number of bytes from the KV cache, Attention latency grows linearly with sequence length \cite{nvidia2023mastering,dao2022flashattention}.